Compiled by the Road Trip Alberta team

 Panther Corners (Bighorn Backcountry)

 For exceptional Bighorn Backcountry camping, consider heading to Panther Corners.
-You’ll find random camping opportunities as well as numerous motor-vehicle free trails to explore.
+You’ll find random camping opportunities and numerous motor-vehicle-free trails to explore.
 The landscape is something to behold, allowing you to enjoy part of what makes Alberta such a beautiful place.
 (PLUZ info here.)

 Blackstone/Wapiabi (near Rocky Mountain House)

-If you’re looking for fishing, hiking, and backcountry camping in Alberta, head over to Blackstone/Wapiabi.
+If you’re looking for fishing, hiking, and backcountry camping in Alberta, head to Blackstone/Wapiabi.
 Random camping is allowed, giving you quick access to the Wapiabi and Blackstone Rivers.
-Moose, elk, bears, and wolves all call the area home, so it can be an excellent choice for (careful) wildlife watching in Alberta as well.
+Moose, elk, bears, and wolves all call the area home, so it can also be an excellent choice for (careful) wildlife watching in Alberta.
 (PLUZ info here.)

 Ghost (near Banff National Park)

 If you want to find random camping in Alberta near Banff National Park, don’t let the name of this site scare you.
-The campsites are well-sized, giving you a bit of space to stretch out.
-Plus, Ghost offers some amazing hiking, equestrian, and OHV trails, allowing you to explore the landscape at nearly any speed.
+The campsites are well-sized, giving you space to stretch out.
+Plus, Ghost offers some fantastic hiking, equestrian, and OHV trails, allowing you to explore the landscape at nearly any speed.
 (PLUZ info here.)

 Kananaskis (near Calgary and Banff National Park)

 For free camping near Calgary, try Kananaskis.
 It’s a real backcountry camping experience, brimming with chances to see wildlife and explore the wilderness.
 Bring your tent, as only non-motorized trails are available, making it an ideal place for escaping the sounds of modern life.
 (PLUZ info here.)